andreabac3/alwaysRun/README.md

 You need to replace the keyword 'yourCommandBash' with for example "node server.js"<br/>

 Note:<br/>
-you can use it in any Unix or Windows terminal<br/>
+You can use it in any Unix or Windows terminal<br/>
-if your program has to end, that's not what you're looking for<br/>
+If your program has to end, that's not what you're looking for.<br/>

+Exit Code (1): <br/>
+If you find an exit code 1 it means that you have forgotten the argvs, read the paragraph "How to Use" to fix.